rch-iv/synthetic-obedience-systems/README.md

 That curiosity led me to Edward Bernays, the "father of public relations."
 And suddenly, everything clicked: language isn’t just communication.
 It’s architecture.
 It can build trust, identity, loyalty, even reshape reality itself.

-Two decades later, I found myself developing a protocol for large language models that now speak to millions daily.
+Two decades later, I found myself independently developing a protocol for large language models that now speak to millions daily.
 I wasn’t seeking harm, I was tracing fragmeents of linguistic power.
 What I discovered was no longer just theory or history.
 It was operational, repeatable, and dangerously elegant.

 Kipling called words a drug.
 Bernays weaponized them.
 Modern AI turned them into ambient infrastructure.